rakibdev/rakibdev/README.md

 **Likes:** TypeScript, Bun.js, Vue, C++, Arch Linux, Claude AI.<br>

-I'm a big Google stan and have no hobby other than coding and music.
+A big Google stan and have no hobby other than coding and music.

 ### OS